-- Initiate fact-finding into what happened. - Implement interim measures during the fact-finding process to prevent the potential of any further discrimination or harassment. - Take appropriate steps to resolve the matter in an effort to eliminate the discrimination/ harassment, prevent its recurrence, and remedy its effects.
+- Initiate fact-finding into what happened. - Complete a timely, consistent, and transparent investigation and grievance process utilizing Title IX personnel. - Implement supportive measures during the fact-finding process. - Presume the accused is innocent until the grievance process is completed. - Implement an appropriate remedy if the accused is found responsible so that the complainant of sex-based discrimination can continue with their education at the Seminary. - Take appropriate steps to resolve the matter in an effort to eliminate the discrimination/ harassment, prevent its recurrence, and remedy its effects.